Access to education

 From the age of 16 and 17, children have the obligation to obtain a certificate in order to acquire access (a start qualification) to the Dutch labour market.
 Therefore, they need to obtain a diploma in secondary or vocational education.
 The conditions for Dutch nationals are the same as those for aliens.

 Adults with a residence permit have the same access to education as Dutch nationals.
 Nevertheless, research shows that this group of beneficiaries faces difficulties to be accepted in education programmes.
 According to municipalities, whereas for 40% of the status holders the best way to integrate would have been starting an education, only 17% has started one in 2020.
 Reasons are among other an insufficient knowledge of Dutch or subjects such as mathematics or English, financial barriers or a lack of (soft) study skills.[5]
-A recent research shows that, looking at the percentage of studying beneficiaries and their period of time having a permit, a higher amount of younger beneficiaries start an education, and the start occurs sooner after the obtention of their permit when compared to previous years.[6]
+A research shows that, looking at the percentage of studying beneficiaries and their period of time having a permit, a higher number of younger beneficiaries start an education, and the start occurs sooner after the obtention of their permit when compared to previous years.[6]

 [1] Law of 30 May 1968, houdende vaststelling Leerplichtwet 1969, available in Dutch at: http://bit.ly/2kKXQpV.